 A Keirin is a race in which riders sprint after completing a certain number of laps behind a pacer.
-The race shall be run over the integral number of laps nearest to 2000 meters for the particular track.
+The race shall be run over the integral number of laps nearest to 1500 meters for the particular track.
 No more than nine riders may compete in a Keirin.
 If the number of entrants warrants, there may be qualification and/or repêchage rounds leading to a final race.
 Normally the pacer rides a derny or motorized pacing bicycle; a tandem may be used when practicable.
 Sprint Rules Apply.
 Except as provided below, rules regarding track sprint riding shall apply to the Keirin.

 - (a) The starting positions of the riders shall be determined by drawing lots.
 The riders shall be placed side by side on the pursuit line with the sprinters lane being left free.
-The riders shall be held by assistants.
+The riders shall be held but not pushed by assistants.
 The start shall be given when the pacer approaches the pursuit line in the sprinters lane.
-Unless another rider assumes the responsibility, the rider who drew #1 may be required to follow the wheel of the pacer for at least the first lap, failing which the starter shall stop the race and the rider will be eliminated.
-The rider who drew #2 shall lead after the restart. - (b) The pacer shall ride on the measurement line, starting at 25 kph (13 mph) and shall gradually increase speed to 45 kph (28 mph).
-He shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish. - (c) In the case of a mishap in the first half lap, the race shall be stopped (immediate restart). - (d) If the leading edge of the front wheel of any rider's bicycle draws even with the back edge of the pacer's rear wheel while the pacer is still on the track, the rider shall be disqualified. - (e) The race will be stopped in the event of illegal behavior by one or more riders while behind the pacer.
-The race shall be rerun without the rider(s) at fault. - (f) Any other restarts are at the discretion of the Chief Referee.
+At the start, riders shall take their positions determined by the draw, directly behind the pacer, for at least the first lap, failing which the starter shall stop the race and riders that failed to comply shall be disqualified.
+In the restart, the remaining riders shall again take their same relative positions behind the pacer. - (b) The pacer shall ride on the measurement line, starting at 30 km/h and shall gradually increase speed to 50 km/h.
+They shall leave the track when ordered to do so by the starter, in principle 750 meters before the finish. - (c) In the case of a mishap in the first half lap, the race shall be stopped (immediate restart). - (d) If the leading edge of the front wheel of any rider's bicycle draws even with the back edge of the pacer's rear wheel while the pacer is still on the track or before the pursuit line while the pacer is pulling of the track, the rider shall be disqualified. - (e) The race will be stopped in the event of illegal behavior by one or more riders while behind the pacer.
+The race shall be rerun without the rider(s) at fault.

+(f) Any other restarts are at the discretion of the Chief Referee.